opencitations/oc_graphenricher/README.md

 By default, `InstanceMatching` does not merge contributor roles only because author names are similar.
 To enable that opt-in behavior, pass `merge_similar_named_contributors=True`.

+Use `deduplicate()` instead of `match()` when another application needs to manage storage or provenance output itself.
+Use `preferred_survivors` with a set of entity URIs to keep selected entities when duplicate clusters are merged.

 For configuration options and usage details, see the documentation.

 ## License